 Theory and practice go hand in hand.
 That is the philosophy of the Universities of Delft and Twente.
 That is why thirty cybersecurity master students visit the HSD Campus in 2018 as a part of the ‘Entrepreneurship’ module.
-A number of HSD-partners shares practical knowledge and provides assignments for students to gain knowledge themselves.
+Several HSD partners share practical knowledge and provide assignments for students to gain knowledge themselves.

 New and fresh

 One of the HSD partners that provides an assignment for the students, is Threadstone Cyber Security.
 General director Rene van Etten wants to know if the idea for a product can be backed up with a business case, consisting of market research and financial calculations.
 “It is so exciting to work with students.
 They offer fresh insights and ask critical questions.
 Sometimes this confronts you with assumptions that you are doing without being aware of it and this helps you look at your company from a helicopter point of view.”
 According to van Etten, the nice thing is that you generate brand awareness among students and that you can interest them to apply for a job within the company.
 “I think the most important thing is giving students the opportunity to learn while doing.
 This contributes to their personal skills and qualities.
 And in addition it also provides the companies new knowledge and insights: a nice bonus.”

 Picture 1: Pieter Hartel